BVLOS flight operations

 Unlike military usage of UAVs, which dates back decades, commercial and industrial use of drones is a relatively recent phenomenon.
 In the United States, the Federal Aviation Administration authorized the first commercial drone flight over water in 2013, paving the way for the first land-based flight permit the following year.

 Almost all drone flights in civilian airspace are currently conducted within visual line of sight (VLOS), and in most jurisdictions around the world, this includes all amateur flights.
-For commercial UAV operators, permits may also be given for EVLOS (extended visual line of sight) missions, which allow the drone to fly beyond the VLOS range of the pilot as long as additional human observers are present to cover the extra distance.
+For commercial UAV operations, permits may also be given for EVLOS (extended visual line of sight) missions, which allow the drone to fly beyond the VLOS range of the pilot as long as additional human observers are present to cover the extra distance.

 Commercial drone flights could theoretically be covered by a successive chain of human observers that ensure the entire airspace surrounding the drone’s flight path is safe at all times, and flights have also been made using ground-based radars to perform the same function.
 For operations that cover the vast distances required for applications such as large-scale infrastructure applications, both the costs and the logistics involved quickly make this an impractical solution.